Dimadd123/Dimadd123/README.md

 🌐 Cryptocurrency Enthusiast Since 2022

 Greetings!
-I'm [Your Full Name], diving into the fascinating realm of cryptocurrencies since 2022.
+I'm Kuzin Dmytro, diving into the fascinating realm of cryptocurrencies since 2022.
 I've become deeply immersed in this dynamic space, acquiring valuable experience as a validator node operator.

 💼 Validator Node Experience